2507612boss-byte/eduard-pil-biography-/README.en.md

 **1. Cycle *"Theory of Economic Crisess"* (6 volumes, 3,268 pages).
 A fundamental work presenting a complete development of the author's mathematical model for forecasting and analyzing economic crises.
 The cycle was awarded 5 gold medals at leading international book fairs.

 **2. Works in the Field of Mechanical and Instrument Engineering**
-*   Pil E.A.
-Technological Support of CAD/CAM for Housing Parts. — St. Petersburg: ITMO, 1993. — 195 p.
+*   Pil E.A. *Technological Support of CAD/CAM for Housing Parts.* — St. Petersburg: ITMO, 1993. — 195 p.
-*   Pil E.A.
-Theory of Complexity of Machining Housing Parts and Its Application in Machine and Instrument Engineering. — St. Petersburg: REMO &Co., 2003. — 211 p.
+*   Pil E.A. *Theory of Complexity of Machining Housing Parts and Its Application in Machine and Instrument Engineering.* — St. Petersburg: REMO &Co., 2003. — 211 p.

 **3. Works on Applied Linguistics**
 Developed a formalized theory of the English language using graph theory.
-*   Pil E.A.
-English Letters and Calling. — St. Petersburg: REMO & Co., 2000.
+*   Pil E.A. *English Letters and Calling.* — St. Petersburg: REMO & Co., 2000.
-*   Pil E.A., Pil M.E.
-Idioms, Slang, Antonymus and Synonyms In One Book. —  St. Petersburg: РЕМО & Co., 2001.
+*   Pil E.A., Pil M.E. *Idioms, Slang, Antonymus and Synonyms In One Book.* —  St. Petersburg: РЕМО & Co., 2001.
-*   Pil E.A.
-Words for Everyday Topics. —  St. Petersburg: РЕМО & Co., 2010.
+*   Pil E.A. *Words for Everyday Topics.* —  St. Petersburg: РЕМО & Co., 2010.
 *   Pil E.A.
 Theory of the English Language // Open science 2.0. — USA, 2018.

 **4. Popular Science and Literary Works**
-*   Pil E.A.
-"Your Health from A to Z (Health Encyclopedia)". — St. Petersburg, 2010.
+*   Pil E.A. *"Your Health from A to Z (Health Encyclopedia)".* — St. Petersburg, 2010.
-*   Pil E.A.
-"Longevity and Nutrition" (in 8 volumes). — St. Petersburg, 2022.
+*   Pil E.A. *"Longevity and Nutrition" (in 8 volumes).* — St. Petersburg, 2022.
-*   Pil E.A.
-"One Day in the Life of Stepashka, a Petersburg Crucian Carp". — St. Petersburg, 2022.
+*   Pil E.A. *"One Day in the Life of a Little Peterburg Crucian, Stepashkap".* — St. Petersburg, 2022.
-*   Pil E.A.
-"The Life of Holy Rus'". — St. Petersburg: NITs ART, 2025.
+*   Pil E.A. *"The Life of Holy Rus'".* — St. Petersburg: NITs ART, 2025.

 ## Worldwide Fame: Presentations on 5 Continents
 E.A.
 Pil's monographs were presented at the world's largest book exhibitions, fairs, and salons testifying to the international recognition of his works: